gmarzot/jmeter-hls-player/README.md

 - Max Resolution

 ## Results
-You can set listeners to evaluate the results of your tests.
-The View Results Tree Listener displays the HLS Hierarchy, so you can inspect how the requests and responses worked.
+You can set listeners to evaluate the results of your tests (e.g., Graph Results).
+The View Results Tree Listener can be used to display the HLS HTTP transactions, to observe details of the requests and responses involved (debug only).

+# Acknowledgement
+This plugin was initially based on Blazemeter HLS Plugin but has changed form considerably in this implemention.
+Thanks to Blazemeter for their initial work in this area.